“Roll With It”

 The Second Industrial Revolution is marked by large-scale iron and steel production and is considered to have occurred between 1870 and the First World War.

-Now, thanks to the continued pace of innovation and development, we stand on the cusp of the Fourth Industrial Revolution.
+Now, thanks to the continued pace of innovation and development, we enter the Fourth Industrial Revolution.
 Under its broad-concept umbrella, Industry 4.0 is blurring the gap between physical and digital technologies to create dynamic enterprises that are both interconnected and capable of more informed decision-making.

-This high-tech strategy originated in Germany, and includes Industry 4.0 concepts like machinery which can predict failures and trigger maintenance processes autonomously, or self-organized logistics which react to unexpected changes in production.
+This high-tech strategy originated in Europe, and includes Industry 4.0 concepts like machinery which can predict failures and trigger maintenance processes autonomously.
+Plus, self-organized logistics which react to unexpected changes in production.

 It has become imperative for manufacturing entities to adapt and to keep track of their operational models.
 Otherwise, they risk losing their edge on multiple levels, including market competition and customer relations.

 However, for many companies, business transformation and newer concepts like Next Practice, which puts innovation at the heart of success, can be challenging to implement.
 This is because it is hard to identify areas for improvement, to analyze the scope of change and its impact on an organization, and anticipate possible future outcomes.

 Industry 4.0 technologies can make current production and operations more efficient and cost-effective.
 But this, in turn, requires innovative business management models that will not only drive direct and indirect stakeholder value but better protect a company from disruption.

-Within this Next Practice context,is an ideal system choice.
+Within this Next Practice context, intelligent process management is an ideal, smart system choice.
 It relieves bottlenecks in operations, sales and orders, and product life cycles, and aligns business strategies with innovative business models and end-to-end service processes.
 This ensures a robust process management system that empowers Industry 4.0 manufacturers of all sizes and types to discover, analyze, and design processes vital to their infrastructure and success.

 If the vision of Industry 4.0 and new sector standards is to be realized, enterprise processes and models must become more digitized and agile through process management systems.
 A critical element will be the evolution of traditional supply chains toward a connected, smart, and highly efficient supply chain ecosystem.